OHSU Benefits Summary

 Detailed benefit information can be found at the following sites: OHSU employee benefits overview

 Professional liability insurance is provided to residents/fellows through OHSU and covers all duties and acts performed within the scope of the training program.

 A resident/fellow appointed through Graduate Medical Education is indemnified and defended by the university through the provision of the Oregon Tort Claims Act (ORS 30.260 through 30.300) when acting in the scope and course of his/her employment by the university.
 The coverage is maintained in such a manner as to create no tail exposure for any resident/fellow after they have completed their training program.

 Parking is limited on the university grounds.
 A space, however, is always assured for every resident/fellow who purchases parking.
 Parking is available at a reduced cost for residents/fellows and can be automatically deducted from paychecks before taxes are applied.
 Alternatively, TriMet passes for bus and light-rail services are provided at substantially reduced prices for residents/fellows.
 Learn more about OHSU transportation and parking

-The salary levels for residents/fellows for the 2020-2021 academic year are listed below.
-The annual salary is dependent upon the level of postgraduate training the resident/fellow has completed within the United States.
-The Urology department will pay for loupes for residents and a copy of the newest edition of Campbell & Walsh Urology.
-Additionally, residents are allotted an educational stipend per year that can be used to attend conferences.
+The salary levels for residents/fellows for the 2022 - 2023 academic year are listed below.
+The biweekly salary is dependent upon the level of postgraduate training the resident/fellow has completed within the United States.

 The House Officer Retirement Plan is a 457(b) plan paid by OHSU that includes an "Employer" account in which eligible interns and residents are given the opportunity to create an asset allocation portfolio offered by Fidelity Investments.
 If you have questions, you may contact the OHSU Retirement Team at 503 494-7483.